 Snatch-and-grab happens in a lot of famous tourist destinations, and so it is a good idea to pack your things in a backpack that has a lock or to keep your handbag safely and firmly in your hands when walking down local streets.

 The children in Cebu are often forced to beg, and sometimes it can get quite excessive.
-Although we know how heartbreaking it can be, we suggest that you do not give in.
-Politely say ‘No.’
+Although I know how heartbreaking it can be, I suggest that you do not give in.
+Politely say ‘No.’ If you’re worried about safety, follow these helpful tips:

 Our guide to staying safe when traveling is full of basic good hints and tips and is well worth taking the time to read.